foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 * **Offline Update is not a packaged delivery**

-The content provided by ``fioctl targets offline-update`` command should be packaged by the customer and verified by the client service.
+  The content provided by ``fioctl targets offline-update`` command should be packaged by you, and verified by the client service.

 * **Offline Update does not provide a secure delivery**

-Related to the bullet above, Foundries.io™ cannot provide secure delivery of offline update content since the customer should do the packaging and delivery.
+  Related to the bullet above, Foundries.io™ cannot provide secure delivery of offline update content since you should do the packaging and delivery.

 * **Offline Update allows installing Targets from different Tags**

   A custom client application should handle this case if it is not the intended behavior.

 * **Online/Offline Mixed Updates**

   Toggling between online and offline modes is not tested or validated by Foundries.io.
   It should be handled by a custom client application.
-Both cases can work together, but the offline update feature was initially designed to be offline only until the device was registered.
+  Both cases can work together, but the offline update feature is designed to be offline only, until the device is registered.

 There are a few points to take into account by the custom client application: